devontaeh/flask-login/README.md

 - **Submitting Patches and Enhancements**: Fork the repository and submit pull requests with your changes.
 - **Reporting Issues**: Use the GitHub Issues section to report bugs and suggest enhancements.
 - **Documentation**: Help improve or translate the documentation.
-- **Community Support**: Help others in the community understand and use the project.
+- **Community Support**: Help others understand and use the project.
 ### Guidelines
 - Ensure your code adheres to the project's coding standards.
 - Write tests for new functionalities.